 - Guyatt GH, Oxman AD, Kunz R, Falck-Ytter Y, Vist GE, Liberati A, Schunemann HJ (2008) Going from evidence to recommendations.
 Bmj 336:1049-1051

 - Saber AA, Elgamal MH, Rao AJ, Itawi EA, Mancl TB (2008) A simplified laparoscopic ventral hernia repair: the scroll technique.
 Surg Endosc 22:2527-2531

 This document was prepared and revised by The SAGES Guidelines Committee.

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on Jun 2016.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in Jun 2016.

 This is a revision of SAGES publication #VHERNIA printed Aug 2014, revised Jun 2016.

 For more information please contact: